Yati-Tiwari/OrderSphere/README.md

 5. JSON response is returned to the frontend

 This ensures:
-- Secure authentication
+- Secure authentication and protected API access
-- Efficient order processing
+- Efficient order processing and management
-- Clean separation of concerns
+- Clean separation between frontend and backend layers
+- Scalable and maintainable system architecture
+- Reliable data storage and retrieval using PostgreSQL

 ---